w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

 ## Table with header cells in one column only
 {:.ex}

-The following tables of countries and their capital cities has the first column marked up as `<th>` cells.
-It needs the scope attribute wit the value of `row` to declare the applicability of the header.
-Otherwise some screen readers will associate header cells with other header cells because they are in the same column, rather than with the data across the row.
-For example in the cell marked “Holland” some screen readers will read “Belgium, France, Holland” if the `scope` attribute is not provided.
+The following tables of countries and their capital cities has the first column with the country names marked up as `<th>` cells.
+It needs the `scope` attribute with the value of `row` to declare the applicability of each header cell.
+Otherwise some screen readers will associate header cells with other header cells because they are in the same column.
+For example in the cell marked “Holland” some screen readers will read “Belgium – France – Holland” if the `scope` attribute is not provided.

 {::nomarkdown}
 <%= sample_start %>